passiv/snaptrade-php-sdk/README.md

 Returns all brokerage accounts across all connections known to SnapTrade for the authenticated user.

-This data is cached and only refreshed once a day, regardless of the customer's plan.
-To get real-time data on a real-time plan, use the connection-scoped endpoint linked above.
-Customers on delayed plans can force a refresh with the [manual refresh endpoint](/reference/Connections/Connections_refreshBrokerageAuthorization).
+This endpoint returns Daily data regardless of the customer's plan.
+Daily data is cached and refreshed once a day.
+Exact refresh timing may vary by brokerage.
+To get real-time data on Pay as you Go / Real-time, use the connection-scoped endpoint linked above.
+Customers on Pay as you Go / Daily can force a refresh with the [manual refresh endpoint](/reference/Connections/Connections_refreshBrokerageAuthorization).